Zakat Obligations for Saudi-Owned Businesses in Saudi Arabia

 - Filing: Businesses must file an annual Zakat return with ZATCA within 120 days of the end of their fiscal year.

-- Mixed companies: If a company has both Saudi and foreign ownership, the Saudi portion pays Zakat and the foreign portion pays income tax.
+- Mixed companies: If a company has both Saudi and foreign ownership, the Saudi portion pays Zakat and the foreign portion pays 20% income tax — calculated separately.

-- Individuals: Zakat on personal wealth is a religious obligation but is not collected by ZATCA from individuals — only from businesses.
+- Individuals: Zakat on personal wealth is a religious obligation but ZATCA does not collect it from individuals — only from registered businesses.

 When does it apply?